AlexLabontu/Neural_Network_Basic/README.md

 # Neural_Network_Basic
  This is my basic neural network for machine learning.

+This is setup to train for Xor operations